 Career Karma’s Picks for Top Free Technical Resume Templates

-I know, I know–you really only came here for the free technical resume template suggestions.
+I know, I know–you really only came here for the free technical resume template suggestions and sample technical resumes.
 Well, the wait is over.
 Here are our top picks for the most attractive, effective, and memorable technical resume templates that you can get for free.

 But please, once you’ve selected your favorite, go back through this article and find out exactly how to put your shiny new resume template to work for you.